-99% of all nonhuman animals killed in the US are killed by the flesh, egg, and "dairy" industries.
+99% of all nonhuman animals killed in the US are killed by the flesh, chicken egg, and animal milk industries.
 Consumers who buy flesh, eggs, and animal milk products financially support the animal slaughter industries and demand that irreplaceable individuals be killed for their taste buds.
 If you care about our fellow animals and don't want to support needless cruelty and violence, the most important thing you can do is stop eating animals and stop consuming products that contain items stolen from our fellow animals.

 Click to view the PDF version.